ceyhanmolla/ceyhanmolla.com/README.md

 Create a new TOML file in the provider's `models/` directory where the filename is the model ID.

-**Optional:** For better organization, you can create subfolders based on the first part of the model ID (before the `/`).
-For example, for a model with ID `openai/gpt-4`, create a subfolder `openai/` and place the `gpt-4.toml` file inside it.
+If the model ID contains `/`, use subfolders.
+For example, for the model ID `openai/gpt-5`, create a folder `openai/` and place a file named `gpt-5.toml` inside it.

 ```toml
 name = "Model Display Name"